 The appeals panel will consult with primary principals if necessary.

 Applicants for opportunity class placement must satisfy residency requirements.
 If extenuating circumstances apply applicants can appeal against residency requirements, for example by supplying written evidence a visa is about to be granted.
-Use the Residency appeal form (available here for two weeks after outcomes are released).
+Use the Residency appeal form.

 Residency appeals must be received by the High Performing Students Team by the due date on the form.